ickebrennbart/cpu_load/README.md

 - a value of 1 means that the CPU is completely used
 - a value greater than 1 indicates that there are other tasks waiting in line to execute
 - a value smaller than 1 indicates free computational resources

+To setup your machines to be monitored, open the script and replace <NameX> after "getLoad" with the name of the machine.
+Have one line for each machine.